 At 8:00 a.m. the academic day begins in the Middle School (8:05 in the Upper School) and all students must report to and be present for Morning Meeting and Advisory.
-Those students who arrive on campus after 8:00 a.m.
-(8:05 a.m. in the Upper School) must report to the appropriate School Office to check-in and where they will receive a tardy for the day.
+Those students who arrive on campus after the 8:00 a.m. bell has rung (8:05 a.m. in the Upper School) must report to the appropriate School Office to check in and where they will receive a tardy for the day.